afrinic-dbwg/work-item-template/README.md

 > Describe the nature of the proposed solution that this work item offers.
 >
 > A suitably knowledgeable audience should be assumed, so avoid setting out
-> the pre-requisite technical details at length.
+> the prerequisite technical details at length.
 Prefer to link to external
 > resources if necessary.
 >
 > Ideally, a qualified reader should understand the high-level details of the